All Episodes Plain Text

 So they say this is systematic.

-United Nations Special Envoy for Syria has called for ending the sanctions on Syria to facilitate reconstruction.
+United Nations Special Envoy for Syria Palace has called for ending the sanctions on Syria to facilitate reconstruction.

-Is the United States prepared to support
+Is the United States prepared to support that efforts in the United Nations Security Council?

-I don't have anything to preview today with respect to any of the sanctions that we as the United States or other entities have imposed on either the government of Syria, the former Syrian regime,
+I don't have anything to preview today with respect to any of the sanctions that we as the United States or other entities have imposed on either the government of Syria, the former Syrian regime, or with respect to HDS as a terrorist organization.

-We want to see the transition process and a new government adhere to.
+But we have made clear the principles that we want to see the transition process and a new government adhere to.

 And before we make any kinds of decisions about recognition or about lifting sanctions, we want to see their actions actually adhere to those principles.